 Archive Files after project completion

 Making an archive folder of the miscellaneous files helps save storage space and avoid confusion because they would be stored separately from the final files.
 The next tie a project reaches completion, divide your files into two folders- Archive and Final.
-The final files make way to the Final folder, whereas the other various files go into the archive.
+The final files make their way to the Final folder, whereas the other various files go into the archive.
 This is an effective hack if you don’t want to delete your files.

 Sounds like Too much work?